Make these beautiful Pottery Barn-inspired relaxed cottage-style ticking stripe curtains for a fraction of the cost.

 Other Options For Hanging The Curtains: The curtains hang from the loops on the tassels.
 You may also make tab curtains or use my favorite DIY curtain hack – use a hair tie.
 You can learn more about this in my no sew, no rod drop cloth curtain post.

 Variations and Considerations:

-Other Ticking Stripe Projects For Your Home: For a cottage farmhouse look you can’t go wrong with ticking stripe fabric.
+Other Ticking Stripe Projects For Your Home: For a cottage farmhouse look or French Country you can’t go wrong with ticking stripe fabric.
 You could add some charm to your living room by making some throw pillows use ticking fabric.
 You could also sew a DIY ticking stripe shower curtain using button holes to thread the shower curtain rings through.
 A beautiful ticking stripe bedskirt with a gorgeous white coverlet would be beautiful in a bedroom.
 Cover your dining room chairs in a beautiful blue and white ticking stripe fabric for a nautical look.
 This timeless fabric is so versatile!

 Frequently Asked Questions:

 I did not line these panels for a couple of reasons.
 1. I wanted them to have a true relaxed look.
 I was concerned that I would loose that look and the panels would look too stiff if they were lined.
 2. The majority of the curtain panel covers the wall with just a small amount showing the natural light.

 I do not.
 Our home is set back from the road and the curtains serve more as decorative than functional. you certainly could close them as long as the tassel loops are on the inside of the curtain rod brackets. if you are making curtains for a bedroom you could add blackout fabric as your lining.